Please Select Your Location

 VIVE Focus Vision is our newest PC VR and mixed reality headset with stunning 5K resolution, stereo passthrough, and support for both full-body tracking and full-face tracking.
 It’s engineered to work seamlessly with most eyeglasses, supporting frames up to 150 mm wide and 55 mm tall.

-Designed with eye tracking, auto-IPD adjustment, and a flexible face cushion, VIVE Focus Vision is ideal for glasses wearers.
+VIVE Focus Vision also comes with built-in eye tracking, auto-IPD adjustment, and a flexible face cushion, making it an ideal choice for glasses wearers.

-The flexible face cushion frame allows glasses to slide in smoothly, and an optional gasket spacer can be added to create even more room between the lenses and your glasses.
+The flexible face cushion frame allows glasses to slide in smoothly.
+You can even add the included magnetic gasket spacer to create more room between the lenses and your glasses.
 Built-in eye tracking automatically adjusts the interpupillary distance (IPD) to optimize clarity.

 What if I don’t want to wear my glasses in VR?